SimonB97/halu-detect-eval/README.md

     - unified evidence classification (supported/unsupported) and fact verification (true/false) into one step
     - only returns binary classification (supported/unsupported) for sentences (original paper used higher granularity)

+- **SelfCheckGPT**:
+    - 5 samples at temprature 1.0 are compared with first answer at temperature 0.0

 ## Notes on datasets